-Historical photos suggest the existing retention pond was initially a farm pond, so it was probably not given very much aesthetic attention.
-Today, the pond is not well-kept and seldom used, perhaps due to its location behind a hotel, and the steep topography that surrounds it.
+Historical photos suggest the existing retention pond was initially a farm pond and probably was given little aesthetic attention.
+Today, the pond is not well-kept and seldom used, perhaps due to its location behind a hotel, and/or the steep topography that surrounds it.
 The City's 2040 Plan lists the Integration of the Natural and Built Environment as a goal.
 The pond and its surroundings could be a place where that goal is met.